kedro-org/kedro/docs/source/starters/starters.md

 This option is useful when the starter requires more configuration than the default mode requires.

 ## Create a starter
-You can build own starters for reuse within a project or team, as described in the [how to create a Kedro starter](../starters/create_a_starter.md) documentation.
+You can build your own starters for reuse within a project or team, as described in the [how to create a Kedro starter](../starters/create_a_starter.md) documentation.